 The express delivery industry in Southeast Asia is fragmented and we compete primarily with express delivery service provided by national postal agencies as well as leading private domestic express delivery companies in each of the countries in which we operate.
+In each country where we operate, we compete with other express service providers in terms of our geographic coverage, quality service and cost-efficiency.
 We also compete with international carriers that operate in Southeast Asia and China in connection with our cross-border services.
 We believe that our global footprint, innovative regional sponsor business model, superior operational capabilities and our quality service provide us with a competitive advantage.
 While we maintain leading positions in our core markets, certain more established e-commerce companies may compete with us by building their own logistics capabilities.
 Furthermore, certain local players might seek to expand regionally and compete with us in overlapping geographies.
 We believe that our core strengths provide us with competitive advantages over existing and potential competitors.
 For further details regarding our industry, see "Industry Overview."